 The vulnerable system takes action assuming that the transaction has failed.

-For example, it may refund (or simply not debit) a customer's balance in its own system, to account for the funds that it thinks have not been sent in the XRP Ledger.
+For example, it may refund (or not debit) a customer's balance in its own system, to account for the funds that it thinks have not been sent in the XRP Ledger.

 Worse, the vulnerable system might construct a new transaction to replace the transaction, picking new